lequangnamsoraly2009/shop-phone/client/README.md

     - Rate Product.
 Idea: Use Select to User choose star -> Save db of product by array object -> Rate Product: Trung Bình Cộng of list Array rated: 2.5 get 2.5 if 2.4 get 2.
 2.6 -> 3
     - Fix Align-Item = Center for Table (Not Yet)
     - Research WebHook VNPay
+    - Change Type Notification For User
+    - Notification For User